-3. Results and discussion
+3. Results and Discussion

-a.
-Methodology of analysis of the results
+3.1 Methodology of Analysis of the Results

-All simulations reported in Table 1 were run for 96 h.
-The minimum mean sea level pressure (MSLP) was well defined during the simulations and was used by the tracking algorithm to determine the center of the storm.
-Apart from the examination of the time traces for the minimum MSLP, maximum 10-m wind speeds in the inner core, and eddy diffusivities for momentum that were isolated from the raw hourly output on the native grid system of the inner moving nest at 3-km resolution, we further divided our investigation into two parts.
-These parts included (i) an axisymmetric analysis of the output from the 3-km inner moving nest following Gopalakrishnan et al. (2011), where the influence of horizontal resolution and physics on the structure and intensity changes in TCs using a similar idealized framework were studied; and (ii) a simple examination of the basic gradient wind equations that involved an iterative solution of the coupled equations for the radial and tangential components of wind (Stull 2000; Smith and Montgomery 2008).
+All simulations reported in Table 1 were run for 96 hours.
+The minimum mean sealevel pressure (MSLP) was well defined during the simulations and was used by the tracking algorithm to determine the center of the storm.
+Apart from the examination of the time traces for the minimum MSLP, maximum 10-m wind speeds in the inner core, and eddy diffusivities for momentum (Km) that were isolated from the raw hourly output on the native grid system of the inner moving nest at 3-km resolution, we further divided our investigation into two parts.
+These parts included (i) an axisymmetric analysis of the output from the 3 km inner moving nest following Gopalakrishnan et al. (2011a), where the influence of horizontal resolution and physics on the structure and intensity changes in TCs using a similar idealized framework were studied, and (ii) a simple examination of the basic gradient wind equations that involved an iterative solution of the coupled equations for the radial and tangential components of wind (Stull 2000; Montgomery and Smith 2008).

-As illustrated in Zhang et al. (2001) and Gopalakrishnan et al. (2011), it is convenient to discuss the axisymmetric inner-core dynamics in cylindrical coordinates (r, λ, z) , where r is the distance from the center of the vortex, λ is the azimuthal angle, and z is the vertical height.
+As illustrated in Zhang et al. (2001) and Gopalakrishnan et al. (2011a), it is convenient to discuss the axisymmetric inner-core dynamics in cylindrical coordinates (r, λ , z), where r is the distance from the center of the vortex, λ is the azimuthal angle, and z is the vertical height.
 The hourly output on the native moving grid from the model was transformed to the cylindrical polar height coordinate system.
 Any time averaging reported in the later part of this work was done after this transformation.
 Further, for the sake of analysis, we recast the horizontal equations of motion into tangential momentum, governing the primary circulation and radial components that govern the secondary circulation for the HWRF system.
-The governing equations are where
+The governing equations are:

-$$\frac{dv{\lambda}}{dt} = -\frac{1}{\rho r} \frac{\partial p}{\partial \lambda} - \underbrace{\frac{u_r v{\lambda}}{r} - f u_r}{\text{Term A}} + Dv{\lambda}$$ (2)
+$$\frac{dv{\lambda}}{dt} = -\frac{1}{\rho r} \frac{\partial p}{\partial \lambda} - \frac{u{r}v{\lambda}}{r} - fu{r} + D{\nu\lambda}$$ (2)